ShenZhouHong/plausible-ubuntu-binaries/README.md

 - [X] ~~Make pre-built binaries available for immediate download via Github's releases feature.~~ Completed.
 - [X] ~~Build binaries automatically using Github Actions.~~ Completed.
 - [ ] Create build environments for additional operating systems such as CentOS, RHEL, or FreeBSD.
+- [ ] Properly track upstream SemVer versions instead of building on the main branch directly.

+## License

+Copyright for the Plausible Analytics source code (i.e. everything within the `src/` git submodule) is held by the team at [Plausible.io](https://plausible.io/), and [released under the terms of an AGPLv3 License](https://github.com/plausible/analytics/blob/master/LICENSE.md).
+The build tooling contained within this repository (i.e. `Dockerfile`, `build.sh`, and `.github/workflows/build-ubuntu-binary.yml`) are my own work, and they are [released under an AGPLv3 License](./LICENSE.md) as well.